AI2Phil/digame/docs/PRIORITIES.md

 ## 📊 Platform Status
 **Overall Completion**: **100%** (maintained at 100%)
 **Remaining Work**: All core features and enhancements have been completed.
 The platform is now production-ready with comprehensive features across all major areas.
 The mobile app advanced optimizations have been successfully implemented, completing enterprise-grade mobile experience with offline-first architecture, gesture navigation, comprehensive accessibility, and performance optimizations.
-Combined with the previously completed design system enhancement, AI-powered features suite, and all core platform functionality, Digame is now a fully-featured, intelligent productivity platform with next-generation capabilities and professional standards across web and mobile platforms.
+Combined with the previously completed design system enhancement, AI-powered features suite, advanced security features with enterprise-grade MFA and threat detection, and all core platform functionality, Digame is now a fully-featured, intelligent productivity platform with next-generation capabilities and professional standards across web and mobile platforms.

 ## ✅ **RECENTLY COMPLETED: AI-Powered Features Suite**